Gregofi/t86-with-debug/docs/source-info.md

     return a;
 }
 ```
-which compiles into
+which could compile into (using a very primitive compiler)
 ```
 .text
 0 CALL 2
 1 HALT
 2 PUSH BP
-3 MOV BP,SP
+3 MOV BP, SP
 4 NOP
-5 SUB SP,1
+5 SUB SP, 1
-6 SUB SP,1
+6 SUB SP, 1
-7 MOV R0,5
+7 MOV R0, 5
-8 MOV [BP + -2],R0
+8 MOV [BP - 2], R0
-9 LEA R1,[BP + -2]
+9 LEA R1, [BP - 2]
-10 MOV [BP + -1],R1
+10 MOV [BP - 1], R1
-11 MOV R2,4
+11 MOV R2, 4
-12 MOV R3,[BP + -1]
+12 MOV R3, [BP - 1]
-13 MOV [R3],R2
+13 MOV [R3], R2
-14 MOV R4,[BP + -2]
+14 MOV R4, [BP - 2]
-15 MOV R5,R4
+15 MOV R5, R4
 16 JMP 17
 17 NOP
-18 ADD SP,2
+18 ADD SP, 2
 19 POP BP
 20 RET
 ```

-The mapping would be included in another section, namely `.debug_line` and could look like this
+The mapping would be included in section `.debug_line` and could look like this
 ```
 .debug_line
-0: 7
+0: 2
 1: 7
 2: 9
 3: 11
 4: 14
-5: 18
+5: 20
 ```

-Notice that the first point of the function is considered at the point after prologue and the last point
+Notice that the first point of the function is considered at the beginning of
-of the function is before epilogue.
-As a compiler designer, you can make the decision yourself if a breakpoint
+prologue and the last point of the function is after epilogue.
+As a compiler
+designer, you can make the decision yourself if a breakpoint on a function
-on a function should break before or after prologue/epilogue.
+should break before or after prologue/epilogue.
+The mapping begins from zero!
+The line `int main() {` is considered as line `0`.
+The debugger however works
+with them as you would expect, so a breakpoint on line `1` sets it on line `int
+main() {`.

 The lines not need be continuous.
 For example, you can have mapping like this
 ```